Adam Fergusson (MEP)

 Adam Dugdale Fergusson (born 10 July 1932) is a British journalist, author and Conservative Party politician who served one term in the European Parliament as an MEP.
 He has remained involved in the field of European Union affairs since, as a Special Adviser to Conservative governments and as a business consultant.
-Among other books, he wrote When Money Dies, a classic account of hyperinflation in the Weimar Republic.
+Among other books, he wrote When Money Dies: The Nightmare of Deficit Spending, Devaluation, and Hyperinflation in Weimar Germany, a classic account of hyperinflation in the Weimar Republic.
 It deals with not only the economic impacts that hyperinflation had upon society in the Weimar Republic, but also the way that society itself changed.
 Societal norms were broken down in the wake of hyperinflation, and Fergusson approaches this topic.
-First published in 1975, When Money Dies was hailed as a cult classic in the wake of the Financial crisis of 2007–2008, with copies changing hands on eBay for up to $1,000.
+First published in 1975, When Money Dies was hailed as a cult classic during the 2008 financial crisis, with copies selling on eBay for up to $1,000.
 As a result, When Money Dies was republished in July 2010, becoming an internet sensation after allegedly being commended by financier Warren Buffett.